zeromq/ingescape/doc/content/blog/first_full_agent.md

 Should you need more sophisticated mainloops, we advise you to use the ***select*** function available in ***<sys/select.h>*** or the mainloop extension capabilities of the framework you are using.
 Please note that ingeScape uses its own mainloop and threads that will not interfere with the one you are using.
 With some frameworks though, it will be necessary  to wrap the code in your callbacks to execute it into your frameworks's main thread or main queue.
 Check the ingeScape documentation for more details about this.

-In this example, depending on the use of the **--noninteractiveloop** command line parameter, two different loops can be activated.
+In this example, depending on the use of the *- - noninteractiveloop* command line parameter, two different loops can be activated.
 Both are based on a simple infinite *while* loop.

 By default, the interactive loop mode is activated, i.e. the one enabling the use of commands inside the terminal once the agent is running.
 This loop is based on ***fgets*** function from ***<stdio.h>***, which has the capability to wait until some text is input in the terminal.
 In the case where the user uses the *Ctrl + c* key combination, this function returns *false*, which we use to break the infinite loop we have created.
 Here is the code for this loop: